What is Financial Core (Fi-Core)?

-Financial core, or Fi-Core, is a designation or status that allows actors to work in both union projects and non-union projects.
+Financial core, or Fi-Core, is a legal designation or status that allows some actors to work in both union and non-union projects.
+It’s a highly controversial option with huge implications for both actors and unions.

 While Fi-Core actors are unbound by the internal rules and regulations of the union, they also lose their voting rights on the contracts they work under and forego the ability to hold elected office in the union, as they are no longer union members.